 Where and when do we submit our abstract and commercialization plan?

 When is the last day to sign up?

 The last possible day to sign up will be on the abstract submission due date.

 The only mandatory event will be the Pitch competition for competitors who pass the abstract and business plan stages.
 Even though the workshops are optional, they are highly recommended as they will provide valuable insight into what is expected from participants.
-The Launch and Workshops will have live streams for those competitors outside of London.

 Abstract and business plan submissions will be ranked according to the average score given by a Review Committee consisting of members from the Partner Organizations.
 Final pitches will be scored by a panel of three judges from industry.
 Detailed criteria can be found in the competition outline.

 In the event that my team wins, what happens with the tech?

 Prize winners will also have the opportunity to be involved in the further commercialization of the technology including a possible spin off company.

 If you have any other questions, email us at firstname.lastname@example.org.